nzgamer41/nzgamer41/README.md

 - 😄 Pronouns: he/him

 ## PLEASE NOTE
-I no longer have a public facing Discord account.
-Anyone pretending to be nzgamer41 on Discord is not me!
+nzgamer41 is my only discord account!

 <!--
 **nzgamer41/nzgamer41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.